tessercat/daoistic-book/book.md

 spreads and diversifies.

 So the wise are committed to
-applying it in their lives.
+applying this in their lives.

 They don't explain it because it's clear, don't prove it because it's obvious,